AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-shard-map-management.md

 ![Shard map management](./media/sql-database-elastic-scale-shard-map-management/glossary.png)

 Understanding how these maps are constructed is essential to shard map management.
-This is done using the ShardMapManager class (Java, [.NET](https://msdn.microsoft.com/library/azure/microsoft.azure.sqldatabase.elasticscale.shardmanagement.shardmapmanager.aspx)), found in the [Elastic Database client library](sql-database-elastic-database-client-library.md) to manage shard maps.
+This is done using the ShardMapManager class ([Java](https://docs.microsoft.com/java/api/com.microsoft.azure.elasticdb.shard.mapmanager._shard_map_manager), [.NET](/dotnet/api/microsoft.azure.sqldatabase.elasticscale.shardmanagement.shardmapmanager), found in the [Elastic Database client library](sql-database-elastic-database-client-library.md) to manage shard maps.

 ## Shard maps and shard mappings
 For each shard, you must select the type of shard map to create.
 The choice depends on the database architecture: